 My Previous Work

-Here is a bit of a description of some of the previous written projects that I have embarked on, and links where you can find out more.
+Here is are some previous written projects that I have embarked on, and links to where you can find out more.

 The Faces of One Day - The Guest

 One of 11 short plays that comprised an anthology play that collectively told the story of one person.
 The protagonist is someone in the audience, and we never meet them, hear no physical description whatsoever: what we understand of the protagonist we see from their relationship with the characters on stage.